castle-engine/2015-deprecated-cge-tutorial-web3d-conference/README.md

-# Castle Game Engine Tutorial at Web3D 2015 conference
+# (OBSOLETE) Castle Game Engine Tutorial at Web3D 2015 conference

+_This code and tutorial presented engine state in 2015.
+As of 2023, it's no longer useful -- things presented here still work but they no longer show the recommended approach and they touch some deprecated API points.
+If you want to have an up-to-date introduction to the engine, see our documentation on https://castle-engine.io/ and article "Bad Chess", https://github.com/castle-engine/bad-chess/ ._

 Examples for a tutorial about the [Castle Game Engine](https://castle-engine.io/) presented at _Web3D 2015 conference workshop_.